Are you cutting the cord and hoping to get the best bang for your buck with TV streaming services?

 Clark is a fan of finding a discount deal or bundle for your favorite streaming services.

 For example, Disney+ offers a monthly rate of $7.99 and an annual rate of $79.99.
 So Disney fans could save roughly $16 per year by choosing to pay by the year.
+The Disney Bundle offers an even better chance at a discount if you also enjoy ESPN+ and Hulu.

 Clark also says to be on the lookout for potential discounts.